Cmdpro/Data-Essence/modchanges.md

 - Essence Light Fixture has collision (multyfora)
 - Lightslash Blade's attack speed is constant again instead of variable, fixing its lack of proper cooldown
 - Interaction with the Charger is now in-world, instead of via a GUI (multyfora)
+- When pick-blocking a Node, sneaking now picks its correspondent wire (multyfora)

 ### Fixes
 - Corrected voxel shapes for several blocks (multyfora)